anipalur/gce-a-levels-bot/README.md

 ## ✨ Features

-- [ ] Advanced reputation system, including reputation profiles, a global and subject leaderboard, an upvote system and reputation management commands.
+- [ ] Advanced reputation system, including reputation profiles, a global and subject leaderboard, an upvote system and reputation management commands
-- [ ] Subject management, allowing staff to add or modify subject channels and helper roles, enable or disable subjects and manage subject information.
+- [ ] Subject management, allowing staff to add or modify subject channels and helper roles, enable or disable subjects and manage subject information
-- [ ] Moderation commands with AutoMod integration.
+- [ ] Moderation commands with AutoMod integration
-- [ ] Ticket system using private threads.
+- [ ] Ticket system using private threads
-- [ ] Reddit-style suggestion and feedback system using forum channels.
+- [ ] Reddit-style suggestion and feedback system using forum channels
-- [ ] Server management commands.
+- [ ] Server management commands
-- [ ] Modular architecture, allowing staff to enable or disable bot features.
+- [ ] Modular architecture, allowing staff to enable or disable bot features
 - [ ] Past paper search, AI chat, utility commands and more!

 ## 📖 Quickstart